lilykostanyan/Movie_Rec_Tool/README.md

 - [Python 3.10+](https://www.python.org/downloads/) – To run Python scripts
 - [Docker](https://www.docker.com/products/docker-desktop) – To run the application

----

-> !
-Do not commit `.env` or `client_secrets/` to version control — these contain sensitive information.

----

 ## Installation

 Before getting started, ensure you have the following: